 Different archetypes means different processes.

 To deliver effective buyer experiences, you can adapt to the buyer’s process and provide multiple pathways (or plays) and marketing and sales experiences for buyer engagement at each stage of the buyer journey.
 Archetypes are helpful in funnel design.
 Archetypes as reference models based on product/ service offerings and business models can inform funnel design by using a baseline model.
 For example, consider how different a funnel design and approach (archetype) will need to be for a high-volume low-dollar business vs. a low-volume high-dollar business model.
 When constructing your Full-funnel Revenue Architecture model, some of the principles you should consider include:

 - Build buyer-centric funnels with a mix of marketing and sales/ human and digital engagement

 - Use shared metrics and mutual accountabilities (e.g with Service Level Agreements as needed) driven by top-down business goals, metrics, and factored pipelines

 - Engage a collaborative engagement approach with the customer including collaborative qualification

-- In general and especially for ABM/ABE (Account-based Engagement) programs, shift away from using terms like “marketing generated” and “sales generated”
+- In general, and especially for ABM programs, shift away from using terms like “marketing-generated” and “sales generated”

 If you are building or enhancing your sales process or funnel model, you may want to design a Full-funnel Revenue Architecture and customize your process and metrics around the buyer and your business model.
-Contact me (John Stone) by using the contact us form to discuss these strategies and how they may apply to your business.
+Contact us by using the contact us form to discuss these strategies and how they may apply to your business.